nddipiazza/tika-pipes/README.md

 Tika Pipes Grpc Service is made up of the following components:

-* **Tika Parser Service**: The Tika Pipes service contains a Apache Tika service to convert the Documents into parsed Tika text metadata.
+* [Tika Parse Service](tika-pipes-core%2Fsrc%2Fmain%2Fjava%2Forg%2Fapache%2Ftika%2Fpipes%2Fcore%2Fparser%2FParseService.java) - The Tika Pipes service contains a Apache Tika service to convert the Documents into parsed Tika text metadata.
-* **Tika Fetchers** - Tika Pipes Plugin type that fetches the binary document from a source, authenticating if necessary.
+* [Tika Fetchers](tika-pipes-fetchers%2Ftika-fetchers-core%2Fsrc%2Fmain%2Fjava%2Forg%2Fapache%2Ftika%2Fpipes%2Ffetchers%2Fcore%2FFetcher.java) - Tika Pipes Plugin type that fetches the binary document from a source, authenticating if necessary.
-* **Tika Pipe Iterators** - Tika Pipes Plugin type can identify files to fetch over a content source.
+* [Tika Pipe Iterators](tika-pipes-pipe-iterators%2Ftika-pipe-iterators-core%2Fsrc%2Fmain%2Fjava%2Forg%2Fapache%2Ftika%2Fpipes%2Fcore%2Fiterators%2FPipeIterator.java) - Tika Pipes Plugin type can identify files to fetch over a content source.
 For example, you might use a CSV pipe iterator if you have a CSV file that contains URLs to fetch.
-* **Tika Emitters** - Tika Pipes Plugin type that emits the parsed Tika metadata to a destination.
+* [Tika Emitters](tika-pipes-emitters%2Ftika-emitters-core%2Fsrc%2Fmain%2Fjava%2Forg%2Fapache%2Ftika%2Fpipes%2Fcore%2Femitter%2FEmitter.java) - Tika Pipes Plugin type that emits the parsed Tika metadata to a destination.
 For example, you might use an Apache Solr emitter if you would like to emit your parsed documents to an Apache search index.

 ### Tika Pipes Jobs